EKGF/debian-rdfox/README.md

 # debian-rdfox

-Runs the RDFox triple store.
+Runs the RDFox (pronounce RDF ox) triple store.

 ## License

-Get a license file from [Oxford Seantic Tech](https://www.oxfordsemantic.tech/) and store it as `RDFox.lic` in your current directory.
+Get a license file from [Oxford Semantic Tech](https://www.oxfordsemantic.tech/) and store it as `RDFox.lic` in your current directory.

 ## Run